Positron11/fuzzer/README.md

 # Fuzzer

 A simple depth-limited grammar fuzzer implemented in C.

-Uses [uthash](https://troydhanson.github.io/uthash/) by Troy D. Hanson.